 Laptop Troubleshooting FAQ's

-- Test the Power Chord – If your chord is plugged in (an outlet that definitely works – check to make sure your outlet isn’t triggered by a switch to turn on/off) and you still cannot turn the computer on, the issue most likely is the power chord or the power charging port on your computer.
+- Test the Power Cord – If your cord is plugged in (an outlet that definitely works – check to make sure your outlet isn’t triggered by a switch to turn on/off) and you still cannot turn the computer on, the issue most likely is the power cord or the power charging port on your computer.

 - Hold the power button for 15-30 seconds or until you hear a slight clicking sound when the computer completely shuts down.
 Wait a few seconds and then press the power button to try to turn on the computer again.
 If this works, the issue was that the computer was either stuck in sleep or hibernation mode.
 It is best to shut down the computer each day to prevent this from happening.

 This message pops up on your internet browser if your computer did not automatically get a certificate installed while the computer was set up.
 In this case, you just need to install a certificate manually.
 Please use the following Certificate Installation instructions to fix this error.

 - Close the program manually.
 Try opening the program again and see if it runs faster.

 - Force the program to close by opening the task manager.
 Try opening the program again and see if it runs faster.

 - Restart your computer.
 Sometimes there are too many behind-the-scenes processes working at the same time and the computer just needs a fresh start.